 “How much does a 70′ x 10′ foot truck scale cost?”

-Rough estimate on average would be $40K-$65K when it’s all said and done.
+A rough estimate, on average, would be $40K-$65K when it’s all said and done.
 It could be a little less money and it certainly could be more money, depending on what you are looking to do.

-It’s hard to give an exact answer since every situation is a little different.
+It’s hard to give an exact answer because every situation is a little different.

 Maybe you’re replacing an existing CMI truck scale.
 Or perhaps you’re looking to extend a 60′ Weigh-Tronix truck scale into a 70′ scale.
 Or perhaps you’re putting in a brand new B-Tek scale and will need the concrete foundation formed and poured as well.
-That is why it’s important to discuss your application with your scale sales person and determine what products and services will work best for your situation.
+All of these scenarios work to show why it’s important to discuss your application with your scale salesperson to determine which products and services will work best for your situation.

-There are several major components when you look at a truck scale.
-First, is the actual scale itself, also sometimes called the Weighbridge.
-This is the main surface for the trucks being weighed.
-Weighbridge lengths vary from around 20 foot to over 100 foot.
-Widths vary from around 10 foot to 14 foot but are usually 11 foot.
+There are several major components involved with a truck scale purchase.
+First, is the actual scale itself, also sometimes called the Weighbridge, which is the main surface for the trucks being weighed.
+Weighbridge lengths vary from around 20 feet to over 100 feet.
+Widths vary from around 10 feet to 14 feet but are usually 11 feet.
 Typical weighbridge platform tops are either steel or concrete.

 When you talk about the Weighbridge, you will also probably be told about CLC ratings.
 Concentrated Load Capacity, or CLC, is an industry recognized rating of a vehicle or axle load scale.
-The rating defines the maximum load for which the weighbridge is designed as applied by a group of two axles with a center line spaced 4 feet apart and an axle width 8 feet apart.
+The rating defines the maximum load for which the weighbridge is designed as applied by a group of two axles with a center line spaced 4 feet apart and an axle width of 8 feet apart.
 This is an area where you can save money in certain situations.
 If you will have limited amounts of daily traffic, then chances are you may not need a really high CLC rated Weighbridge.
-Be sure to discuss this with your scale sales person.
-You’ll also need to discuss the material, do you want steel deck or concrete weighbridge scales?
+Be sure to discuss this with your scale salesperson.

-Next major component to consider is the Digital Weight Indicator.
-This item is what displays your truck weight.
+The Digital Weight Indicator is the next major component to consider, which displays your truck weight.
 We have several different truck scale indicator models to choose from.
 This is an important part of a truck scale.
 You’ll definitely want to choose a readout that has truck storage and serial ports for your ticket printer and remote display.

-Next important component are Load Cells.
-Most truck scales usually have around (8) cells inside.
-The 3 most common types of load cells are analog, digital, or hydraulic.
-Each has it’s own advantages.
-This is a subject you will definitely want to discuss with your scale sales person as this can raise or lower the up front cost but could have a big impact on the long term cost of ownership.
+Loads cells are another important component to consider.
+Most truck scales usually have around eight cells inside.
+The three most common types of load cells are analog, digital, or hydraulic.
+Each has its own advantages.
+This is a subject you will definitely want to discuss with your scale salesperson as this can raise or lower the upfront cost, but will likely have a big impact on the long term cost of ownership.

-The next important part of a truck scale is the Foundation, which is simply the concrete base which the load cells and weigh bridge rest on.
+The next important part of a truck scale is the Foundation, which is simply the concrete base that the load cells and weighbridge rest on.
 These are normally above ground with approaches on each side.
-We also offer truck scales that sit in a pit.
+However, we also offer truck scales that sit in a pit.

-The final important component to consider when buying a truck scale is the Peripherals.
-These are items like truck management software, ticket printers, remote displays, traffic lights, intercoms, etc….
-You need some of these items for sure.
-A few others might be good choices, depending on your particular situation.
+Peripherals are the final components to consider when buying a truck scale.
+These include items like truck management software, ticket printers, remote displays, traffic lights, intercoms, and other accessories.
+Some peripherals will be necessary while others are just nice to have, depending on your particular situation.

-So as you can hopefully see, there really isn’t a one size fits all answer to the question, how much does a truck scale cost?
-If you’re in the market for a truck scale, and we sell some very nice models including the Rice Lake OTR, contact us (919) 776-7737 and we can get you a current price.
+As you can hopefully see, there really isn’t a one answer to the question, how much does a truck scale cost?
+If you’re in the market for a truck scale, our sales team at Central Carolina Scale can help you weigh your options.
+Contact us today at (919) 776-7737 to learn more.